Omaha, NE

 TIA's Taxpayer Burden™ measurement incorporates all assets and liabilities, including retirement obligations.

-Omaha's reported net position is understated by $75.2 million, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.
+Omaha's reported net position is inflated by $42.3 million, largely because the city defers recognizing losses incurred when retirement liabilities increase.

 Prior Years' TIA Data